Disclosure: We are a professional review site that receives compensation from the companies whose products we review.

 Although the format may vary slightly depending on the instructor and song, most lessons break down the song piece-by-piece allowing you to follow along easily.
 For example, the list below shows the outline of videos you’ll watch to learn the song “Ain’t too Proud to Beg” by The Rolling Stones from start to finish.

 List of Instructors

 This is one feature I REALLY love about Guitar Tricks.
-They offer an artist study section that essentially breaks down certain habits of legendary guitarists to allow you to incorporate some of their tricks in your own playing.
-Certain artists have more video content than others, however, for the most part each artist study is pretty comprehensive.
+They offer an artist study section that essentially breaks down certain habits of legendary guitarists to allow you to incorporate some of their tricks into your own playing.
+Certain artists have more video content than others, however, for the most part, each artist’s study is pretty comprehensive.

 I myself am a huge fan of Jimmy Page and was excited to see that there was a Jimmy Page artist study that dove deeper into his playing style and broke down each part piece-by-piece to make it very easily digestible for the viewer.

 Although the artist study section certainly isn’t all-encompassing by any means (currently have a collection of 34 artist studies), they do have a good mixture of artists that are known for playing various styles of music.
 A few of these include:

 Within the Guitar Tricks dashboard, you have access to a handy progress page that keeps track of all the lessons you’ve completed or are in the process of viewing.

 This is a really easy way to keep track of where you are in the lesson program.
 It also provides you with the last watched lesson so that you can easily remember where you last left off.

 The last section in the dashboard that I’ll talk about in this Guitar Tricks review is the toolbox.
 The toolbox provides members with 10 useful tools to help you do a variety of things.
 The 10 tools included are: